 However, the price climbs as you add more moving parts.
 If you’re selling one property and buying multiple replacements, or vice versa, the administrative work increases for your QI.
 More complex transactions, like a reverse or construction exchange, demand significantly more expertise and management from the intermediary.
 These deals involve more legal documentation, stricter timelines, and greater risk, which is reflected in a higher fee.

-Your Timeline and Location
+Does Your Timeline or Location Matter?

 While your timeline and property location don’t always directly change the QI’s base fee, they can introduce variables that affect your total costs.
 For instance, if you need to rush documentation or require special handling due to a tight closing window, some QIs may charge for expedited services.